Convolutive Block-Matching Segmentation Algorithm with Application to Music Structure Analysis

 This article has presented different autosimilarity matrices, computed at the barscale, hence studying several distinctive ways to represent similarities between pairs of bars in a song.
 These autosimilarities are then processed by the CBM algorithm, estimating boundaries between structural sections.

-The CBM algorithm achieves levels of performance outperforming the current unsupervised state-of-the-art~\cite{foote2000automatic, mcfee2014analyzing, serra2014unsupervised} and comparable to those of the global (supervised) state-of-the-art~\cite{grill2015cnn}.
+The CBM algorithm achieves levels of performance outperforming the current unsupervised State-of-the-Art~\cite{foote2000automatic, mcfee2014analyzing, serra2014unsupervised, mccallum2019unsupervised} and comparable to those of the global (supervised) State-of-the-Art~\cite{grill2015cnn}.

-Overall, the design of the kernel clearly impacts the segmentation results.
-Hence, future work could focus on studying alternative types of kernels, and, in particular, using normalized values in the kernel (as in~\cite{shiu2006similarity}) and normalizing the score associated with each kernel by the number of nonzero values instead of the size of the kernel.
+Overall, the design of the kernel strongly impacts the segmentation results.
+Hence, future work could focus on studying alternative types of kernels, for example using normalized values in the kernel (as in~\cite{shiu2006similarity}) and normalizing the score associated with each kernel by the number of nonzero values instead of the size of the kernel.

-Convolution kernels studies in this article focus on the homogeneity of each segment, but different kernels, in particular considering those of Shiu \etal~\cite{shiu2006similarity}, could be considered in order to account for the repetition criterion.
+Convolution kernels studied in this article focus on the homogeneity of each segment, but different kernels could be considered in order to account for the repetition criterion, \eg those of Shiu \etal~\cite{shiu2006similarity}.
 The kernel values could depend on the particular song or dataset considered.
 Of particular interest could be the learning of such kernels instead of an (empirical) definition.

 Penalty values for the different cases were set quite empirically, and would benefit from further investigations.